-As a matter of fact, the Centers for Disease Control and Prevention estimate that added sugar makes up 14 percent of the average person’s daily calories in the United States.
+As a matter of fact, the estimate that added sugar makes up 14 percent of the average person’s daily calories in the United States.
 This high sugar consumption, they say, could be fueling the childhood obesity epidemic and putting children at greater risk for type 2 diabetes and heart disease.

 So, what’s a parent to do?
 Start by cutting back.
 Added sugars are not the same as natural sugars found in fruit and milk, but when a label includes cane sugar, corn syrup, palm sugar, or high fructose corn syrup (among others), you may want to steer clear.